bgachara/bgachara.github.io/posts/databases.md

 ### Page Table vs Page Directory

 - Page directory
-  - page directory is the mapping from page ids to page locations in the database files
+  - This is the mapping from page ids to page locations in the database files.
-  - all changes must be recorded on disk to allow the dbms to find on restart.
+  - All changes must be recorded on disk to allow the dbms to find on restart.

 - Page table
-  - mapping form page ids to a copy of the page in buffer pool frames
+  - This is the mapping from page ids to a copy of the page in buffer pool frames.
-  - in-memory data structure that does not need to be stored on disk
+  - Its an in-memory data structure that does not need to be stored on disk.

 ## Allocation policies